Rods: Steve has been affiliated with St. Croix since 1988 and has found no reason to use any other brand.

 By application, here are Steve’s rod choices:

-Bucktails — Steve prefers the St. Croix 8-6 Legend Elite (LEM86MHF) or Legend Tournament (LTM86MHF) “Long Ranger” for small to mid-sized bucktails.
-However, for Mepps’ H210 and Double Cowgirls, he prefers the St. Croix 9-0 Legend Elite (LEM90HF) or Legend Tournament (LTM90HF) “Big Nasty,” or the St. Croix 8-6 Legend Elite (LEM86HF) or Legend Tournament (LTM86HF) “Sling Blade.”
+Bucktails — Steve prefers the St. Croix 9-0 (LEM90MHF), 8-6 Legend Elite (LEM86MHF) or Legend Tournament (LTM86MHF) “Long Ranger” for small to mid-sized bucktails.
+However, for double tens and the like, he prefers the St. Croix 9-0 Legend Elite (LEM90HF) or Legend Tournament (LTM90HF) “Big Nasty,” the St. Croix 8-6 Legend Elite (LEM86HF) or Legend Tournament (LTM86HF) “Sling Blade.”

 “Figure-8’s are extremely important with twin-ten bucktails and these rods make the maneuver more efficient,” Steve said.